 - A DVD to Wii ripper.
-Here we use WinX DVD Ripper Platinum, a professional DVD ripper designed to rip any protected commercial & homemade DVD movies/TV shows/99-titles/scratched DVDs, etc. It can convert DVDs to videos in AVI, MOV, MPEG4, MP4, WMV, and more formats.
-It has a ultrafast speed and delivers possible highest quality for a better playback effect.
+Here we use WinX DVD Ripper Platinum, a professional DVD ripper designed to rip any protected commercial & homemade DVD movies/TV shows/99-titles/scratched DVDs to digital AVI Wii supported format, as well as MOV, MPEG4, MP4, WMV, and more formats.
+It can also upscale DVD resolution from 720×480 pixels or 720×480 pixels to Wii 848x480 pixels resolution.

 Now, let's download this DVD to Wii ripper and follow the steps below to play DVD movies on Wii/Wii U.

 Disclaimer: Digiarty Software does not advocate ripping copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.